pengzhanbo/vite-plugin-mock-dev-server/README.md

   }
 })
 ```
-The plugin reads the configuration for `server.proxy` or `options.prefix` and enables mock matching.
+The plugin will read the configuration of `server.proxy` or `options.prefix`, and enable mock matching for matched URLs.

-The plugin also reads the `define` configuration and supports direct use in mock files.
+The plugin will also read the `define` configuration, which supports direct use in mock files.

-> In a general case, we only need to mock the url with the proxy so that we can proxy and mock through the http service provided by vite, but you can also configure the mock using 'options.prefix'
+> Because in general scenarios, we only need to mock URLs with proxies so that we can use the proxy and mock services provided by Vite's HTTP service.
+>
+> However, you can also configure mocks using `options.prefix`.

 ### Edit Mock File

-By default, write mock data in the `mock` directory of your project root:
+By default, write mock data in the `mock` directory of your project's root directory:

 `mock/api.mock.ts` :
 ```ts